xarial/codestack/solidworks-tools/index.md

   Import/Export: Automation of importing and exporting SOLIDWORKS files to different formats Motion Study: Automation of SOLIDWORKS Motion Study module
   Options: SOLIDWORKS document and system option automation
+  Cut-List: 'Automation of SOLIDWORKS cut-lists in Sheet Metal and Weldment parts and drawings'
 redirect-from:
   - /p/solidworks-goodies.html
 ---